zuluana/Halia/README.md

 ### Extensible TS / JS Dependency Injection Framework
 >  Write Less Code and Play with Blocks 🧱

-Build (or use existing) "Plugins" to encapsulate and inject features into your app (or other plugins).
+Use "Plugins" to encapsulate and inject features into your app (and other plugins).
 This keeps features simple, de-coupled, and open for extension.

 Halia is a generic, extensible dependency injection (DI) framework.
-We use it to generate apps at runtime using the [Plugin Pattern](#plugin-pattern).
+We use it to generate ReactNative apps at runtime using the [Plugin Pattern](#plugin-pattern).

 -  **Extensible**:  Install extensions to customize the injector.
 -  **Tested**:  Test / Src Ratio (TSR): ~1/2.